 Analysts® help special education administrators, para-educators, childcare providers, and direct support professionals learn practical strategies for implementing ABA programming and for working with students with autism.
 To learn about upcoming workshops, click here.

 Birchtree’s staff can provide instructional help in a student’s home in the areas of behavior, hygiene, self-help skills, leisure routines, communication, social interaction, community access, academics, and more.
 Birchtree’s autism experts can offer training to family members and caregivers and help students learn to apply their skills at home and in the community.

 Rates & Funding

-Services are available for an hourly fee plus travel costs (to and from Newington, New Hampshire).
+Services are available for an hourly fee plus travel costs (to and from Portsmouth, New Hampshire).
 Rates vary depending on the type of service offered.